kaleidos/grails-postgresql-extensions/README.md

 ##### Has field value

 With this criteria you can check if a json field contains some value in some key.
-To use it just use the criteria `PgJsonHasFieldValue`:
+To use it just use the criteria `pgJsonHasFieldValue`:

 ```groovy